dutchmims/Love-Food/README.md

 ### Website Goals

-### As the website owner I want
+### As the website owner
-1. Gain as many views as possible.
+1. I want to gain as many views as possible.
-2. Gain as many customers (members) as possible.
+2. I want to gain as many customers (members) as possible.
-3. to provide as much informitave information as possible to gain peoples interest in our service.
+3. I want to provide as much informitave information as possible to gain peoples interest in our service.
-4. To give members something back when they introduce a friend.
+4. I want to give members something back when they introduce a friend.

 ## User stories